mendozg/bitraam/contrib/osx/README_macos.md

 ### 2. Prepare for compiling libsecp256k1

-To be able to build the `bitraam-ecc` package from source (which is pulled in when installing Bitraam in the next step), you need:
+To be able to build the `electrum-ecc` package from source (which is pulled in when installing Bitraam in the next step), you need:
 ```